dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 **Character-initiated tasks:**

-Characters may add tasks to the group task list themselves and self-assign.
-This happens automatically when a character determines that a personal maintenance action is needed — such as eating, resting, or applying wound treatment.
+Characters may add tasks to the group task list themselves and self-assign, provided the group's **Allow self-management** setting is enabled (see Section 13.5).
+This happens automatically when a character determines that a personal maintenance action is needed — such as hunger management (see Section 5.6.2) or applying wound treatment.
 The self-assigned task is placed immediately below the task the character is currently performing, and the character marks themselves as the assignee immediately.
 When the character finishes their current task, they begin the self-assigned one.

+If Allow self-management is disabled, characters cannot insert tasks into the group task list on their own.
+All maintenance is then driven by the maintenance lifecycle (Section 13.6) or by the player directly.

 ### 13.4 Task Types